Why a Slow Website Is Quietly Costing You Customers

 The Numbers Are Ruthless

 Google's own research found that 53% of mobile users abandon a site that takes longer than three seconds to load.
-Not four seconds.
-Three.
+For every extra second your site takes to load, conversion rates drop.
+Visitors who intended to contact you leave before they read your headline.

 If your site takes six or seven seconds to load on a phone — which is well within the range of many small business websites built without performance in mind — you're quietly losing more than half of your mobile visitors before they see anything.